-- a) The Parent Company was incorporated as Zipporah Mining and Industrial Corporation ('Zipporah Mining') on December 6, 1966 as a mining firm. - b) On September 14, 1987, the Parent Company launched its Initial Public Offering where a total of 20,000,000 common shares were offered at an offering price of \$\mathbb{P}1.00\$ per share. - c) Subject to a restructuring program, the BOD of the Parent Company approved on November 22, 1995 the offering of up to 1,000,000,000 shares of stock out of the increase in the authorized capital stock from ₱50.00 million to ₱2,000.00 million at a par value of ₱1.00, to a group of investors led by the Ultimate Parent Company.
-This was subsequently approved and ratified by the stockholders in a Special Stockholders' Meeting on December 18, 1995. - d) On December 18, 1995, the stockholders of the Parent Company approved a number of changes in the corporate structure as part of its diversification scheme.
+- a) The Parent Company was incorporated as Zipporah Mining and Industrial Corporation ('Zipporah Mining') on December 6, 1966 as a mining firm which was amended to a real estate developer. - b) On September 14, 1987, the Parent Company launched its Initial Public Offering where a total of 20,000.00 million common shares were offered at an offering price of ₱1.00 per share. - c) Subject to a restructuring program, the BOD of the Parent Company approved on November 22, 1995 the offering of up to 1,000.00 million shares of stock out of the increase in the authorized capital stock from ₱50.00 million to ₱2,000.00 million at a par value of ₱1.00 to a group of investors led by the Ultimate Parent Company.
+This was subsequently approved and ratified by the stockholders in a Special Stockholders' Meeting on December 18, 1995.

+- d) On December 18, 1995, the stockholders of the Parent Company approved a number of changes in the corporate structure as part of its diversification scheme.
 These were: - 1.
 The change of its name to Zipporah Realty Holdings, Inc.; - 2.
 The increase in the number of directors from nine to 11; - 3.
 The waiver of the pre-emptive rights over the future issuances of shares; - 4.
 The change in the primary and secondary purposes; - 5.
 The change in the par value of its shares from P0.01 to P1.00; and - 6.
-The increase in its authorized capital stock to \$2,000.00 million.
+The increase in its authorized capital stock to $P{2,000.00}$ million.